New Jersey Breastfeeding Coalition

 Recent New Jersey Breastfeeding Statistics

-The data shows that New Jersey has made notable progress in breastfeeding rates between 2019 and 2022, especially in initiation and continuation through the first year.
-However, when compared to Healthy People 2030 targets, there remains a gap in exclusive breastfeeding at 6 months and continued breastfeeding at 12 months.
+The data from CDC and Healthy People 2030 shows that New Jersey has made notable progress in breastfeeding rates between 2019 and 2022, especially in initiation and continuation through the first year.

 These trends highlight a continued need for systemic support to help families sustain breastfeeding beyond the early postpartum period.
 This includes: